evanbattaglia/tabry/README.md

 information added in automatically (usage info is also shown if invalid arguments are given).

+You may wish to experiment with using Gel, which is much faster than Bundler, but it often has issues.
+See the script for the example CLI script in examples/mycli/bin.

+## Adding Tab Completion to your CLI
 If you want to use tab completion, you have two options:
 * put a symlink to `mycli.json` in `~/.tabry` (or add on to the the `TABRY_IMPORTS_PATH` env var) and add the proper setup (i.e., sourcing